flub78/multitenant/doc/features/attachements.md

 Referenced_table, referenced_id, user_id and purpose are defined by the application, the others attributes are defined by the user.
 Is it possible to manage that as a set of hidden attributes ?
 Is it safe ? or should the validation also check that the hidden fields have not been tampered ?

-There are cases in which it is legitimate to let to the user the full control on the uploaded files t.
+There are cases in which it is legitimate to let to the user the full control on the uploaded files.
 In other cases these files may be supporting documents (expense bills, etc.)
 It could be managed in several ways:
 * changing the ownership of the files once they have been uploaded making them belong to accounting.
 It would prevent the user to see them or download them back.
 * Have a non_editable attribute for attachment and check it.